codeforamerica/ticket-to-ride/README.md

 # Ticket to RIDE

-Code Island's in-progress app for school enrollment in Rhode Island.
+Code Island's in-progress app for K-12 (kindergarten to 12th grade) school registration in Rhode Island.

 ## Documentation